polywrap/documentation/src/docs/tutorials/use-wraps/types-for-app.md

 import TabItem from '@theme/TabItem';

-The [`polywrap`](https://github.com/polywrap/cli/tree/origin-dev/packages/cli) CLI's [`codegen`](https://github.com/polywrap/cli/tree/origin-dev/packages/cli#codegen--g) command interacts with an App Manifest to automatically generate wrapper types in the language of your application.
+The [`polywrap`](https://github.com/polywrap/cli/tree/origin-dev/packages/cli) CLI's [`codegen`](https://github.com/polywrap/cli/tree/origin-dev/packages/cli#codegen--g) command interacts with an App Manifest to automatically generate wrap types in the language of your application.

 ## App Manifest content

-The App Manifest contains the name of the project, the programming language used to write it, and the location of the wrapper schema that states which code to generate.
+The App Manifest contains the name of the project, the programming language used to write it, and the location of the wrap schema that states which code to generate.
 It can optionally contain an array of [URI Redirects](/concepts/uri-redirects).

 <Tabs